nginxinc/nginx-azure-workshops/labs/lab3/readme.md

 > Pretty cool - Nginx Ingress picks up the new Pods, health-checks them first, and brings them online for load balancing just a few seconds after Kubernetes spins them up.
 Scale them up and down as you choose, while watching the Dashboard, Nginx will track them accordingly.

-### Expose your Nginx Ingress Controller
+### Expose your Nginx Ingress Controller with NodePort

-1. Inspect the `lab4/nodeport-static.yaml` manifest.
-This is a NodePort Service defintion that will open high-numbered ports on the Kubernetes nodes, to expose several Services that are running in the cluster.
-The NodePorts are defined as static, because you will be using these port numbers with N4A, and you don't them to change.
+1. Inspect the `lab3/nodeport-static.yaml` manifest.
+This is a NodePort Service defintion that will open high-numbered ports on the Kubernetes nodes, to expose several Services that are running on the Nginx Ingress.
+The NodePorts are intentionally defined as static, because you will be using these port numbers with N4A, and you don't them to change.
+(Note: If you use ephemeral NodePorts, you will **blackhole** traffic when they change!)
 We are using the following table to expose different Services on different Ports:

 Service Port | External NodePort | Name
 |:--------:|:------:|:-------:|